Eruerufusama/component-library-template/README.md

   - Publishing to NPM.
 - Unit-testing with Vitest.
 - Story-creation with Histoire.
-- Creation of Svelte, CSS, or Typescript/Javascript components.
+- Example CSS-tokens and utility-classes.

 ## Setup dev-environment from this template